remix-run/remix-website/data/posts/remix-vs-next.md

 Both frameworks can prefetch resources for links before the user clicks them.
 This enables instant transitions from the home page to the product pages.

-However, Next.js can only do this for pages that use SSG.
-The search page is out, again. <small>(Poor thing is probably feeling left out, it wants to be blazing fast too)</small>
+Next.js can only do this for pages that use SSG.
+The search page is out, again.

-**Remix can prefetch any page because there was no architectural divergence for data loading.** Prefetching an unknowable, user-driven search page URL is not any different than prefetching a knowable product URL.
+However, **Remix can prefetch any page because there was no architectural divergence for data loading.** Prefetching an unknowable, user-driven search page URL is not any different than prefetching a knowable product URL.

 In fact, Remix prefetching isn't limited to just links, it can prefetch any page, at any time, for any reason!
 Check this out, prefetching the search page as the user types: